Instruction & Video

 Follow these simple friendly steps to build your Northerly Nook in minutes.

 Updates!
-We have made some improvements to our designs since we recorded these videos.
+We have made some improvements to our designs since we recorded the videos below.
 Please read the following notes carefully before beginning your assembly:

 CORNER SECTION ASSEMBLY ORDER: